daniyalsaeed20/finance_manager/docs/features/dashboard-analytics.md

 # Dashboard Analytics Feature

 ## Overview
-The Dashboard Analytics feature provides barbers and salon owners with a comprehensive overview of their financial performance.
-It aggregates data from income, expenses, goals, and taxes to present key performance indicators (KPIs) and visual analytics for informed decision-making.
+The Dashboard Analytics feature provides users with a comprehensive overview of their personal financial performance.
+It aggregates data from income, expenses, goals, and taxes to present key performance indicators (KPIs) and visual analytics for informed financial decision-making.

 ## Key Components